 Which Country Should You Avoid?

-In previous editions of FIFA, Brazil were the best starter pack to pick.
+In previous editions of FIFA, Brazil was the best starter pack to pick.
 However, I believe this is no longer the case in FIFA 23.
-In fact, I think it’s the opposite; it could be argued that Brazil are the worst starter pack, but I’m happy to debate in the comments if you have a counter argument!
+In fact, I think it’s the opposite; it could be argued that Brazil is the worst starter pack!

 Why would we recommend Brazil in years gone by?

-The reason was because they can help with the advanced Squad Building Challenges (SBCs) – challenges that award some lucrative prizes – a little better than the other countries do.
+The reason was that they can help with the advanced Squad Building Challenges (SBCs) – challenges that award some lucrative prizes – a little better than the other countries do.

 Because there is no Brazilian domestic league on FIFA, players are naturally spread out across a great number of different nations, which helped with a number of puzzles.